-Is this the best thing to do in Brisbane?
+Is Eat Street Northshore the best place to eat in Brisbane?

 Every Friday come 4pm, a hungry calvacade makes its way north.
 Escaping the city clutches, office buildings cleared out, the roads fill up as locals in the know make their way to an old abandoned docking site in Hamilton.

 As you approach, it looks like a carnival – is the circus in town? – but as you spot the shipping container at the entranceway, emblazoned with giant, lit-up lettering, spelling “Eat” – it’s clear what we’re all here for.